proutycaleb/5010Assignment04-DataViz/README.md

 I noticed the absurd variation between the largest and smallest exchange rates, refelcting hyperinflation in certain countries, so I tried to display the data in a way that represented the variation.

-I learned how to use the map function, and also looked into using the norm function
+I learned how to use the map function, and also looked into using the norm function.